VesselFinder — track ships worldwide in real time

 - Live tracking

-- Core vessel data
+- Basic vessel data

 - Standard maps

-The Premium plan adds:
+Premium adds:

 - Satellite AIS (better coverage offshore)